frantic0/sema-engine/README.md

 npm install sema-engine
 ```

-Check how *sema-engine* is used in [Sema](https://github.com/mimic-sussex/sema), a full-fledged application from which *sema-engine* was extracted.
+For an advanced use, check how *sema-engine* is integrated in [Sema](https://github.com/mimic-sussex/sema), a full-fledged application from which *sema-engine* was extracted.

 You can use also use the *sema-engine* library modules in an a HTML file using inline `<script>` tags (check the published [example](https://frantic0.github.io/sema-engine/) which is output by the development build).